nota-lang/nota/README.md

 Nota is a language for writing documents, like academic papers and blog posts.
 The goal of Nota is to **bring documents into the 21st century**.

 **Note (2023-10-19): Nota is undergoing a significant rewrite, so this repo will be stale for at least few months.
-Check back in around Spring 2024!**
+Check back in around Fall 2024!**

 If you're curious what I've been up to, check out my POPL 2024 paper ["A Core Calculus for Documents"](https://arxiv.org/abs/2310.04368).